A look back at Huaka‘i Hawai‘i

 WHAT DID WE DO?

-Through the unique history, environment, and cultural wisdom of Hawai'i we explored climate change impacts and solutions for food and energy security; and approaches to systems thinking and strategic planning to help develop changemaker skills for innovative, values-based resiliency solutions.
+Through the unique history, environment, and cultural wisdom of Hawai'i, we explored climate change impacts and solutions for food and energy security and approaches to systems thinking and strategic planning to help develop changemaker skills for innovative, values-based resiliency solutions.

-Each week we met online as an entire group for a presentation, and participants also met in smaller hui (groups) for a one-hour discussion led by our facilitators.
+Each week we met online as an entire group for a presentation, and after participants met in smaller hui (groups) for a one-hour discussion led by our facilitators.
 We provided approximately two hours of readings, video, and audio content to prepare for the next unit and about two hours of fun interactive assignments that participants could share with each other.
-Each weekʻs presentation, discussion, and assignments were designed to be informative, engaging and entertaining.
+Each weekʻs presentation, discussion, and assignments were designed to be informative, engaging, and entertaining.

-TESTIMONIALS FROM STUDENTS
+TESTIMONIALS FROM PARTICIPANTS